In this article:

 What can be the cause of persistent bad breath?

 There are many causes of bad breath.
 The air that you inhale is odorless.
-Something is added to it during the breathing process so that when the patient expires air, it is tainted with something that is not pleasant.
+Something is added to it during the breathing process so that when you expire air, it is tainted with something that is not pleasant.

 Therefore, the cause of bad breath can come from anywhere in the breathing tract – from the tip of the nose or teeth to the depths of the lungs.